Python

 There are 3 main methods for interacting with features.

-returns the value of the feature with a fallback
+gb.isOn("feature-key")returns true if the feature is ongb.isOff("feature-key")returns false if the feature is ongb.getFeatureValue("feature-key", "default")returns the value of the feature with a fallback

-In addition, you can use gb.evalFeature("feature-key")
+In addition, you can use gb.evalFeature("feature-key") to get back a FeatureResult object with the following properties:

 - value - The JSON-decoded value of the feature (or

-if not defined) - on and off - The JSON-decoded value cast to booleans
+nullif not defined) - on and off - The JSON-decoded value cast to booleans

 - source - Why the value was assigned to the user.
 One of

-- experiment - Information about the experiment (if any) which was used to assign the value to the user
+unknownFeature,defaultValue,force, orexperiment - experiment - Information about the experiment (if any) which was used to assign the value to the user

 - experimentResult - The result of the experiment (if any) which was used to assign the value to the user